wb9coy/pythonBallonAppRelease/README.md

 Seup RTC
 --------
-In the tools dir execute rtc
+In the scripts dir execute rtc

 Set as AP